-The iconic brand Dannon is known around the world for their yogurts and other dairy products.
+The iconic brand Dannon is known around the world for its yogurts and other dairy products.
 Founded in 1919, Dannon’s history has been marked by many extraordinary achievements, and their mission has always been to help improve people’s health through their diet.

-Dannon’s website includes a section where clients can save codes, as part of a loyalty program, that come printed on many of their products.
+Dannon’s website includes a section where clients can save codes, as part of a loyalty program, that comes printed on many of their products.
 These codes can later be redeemed for other products or discounts.

 A/B Test Idea

-Tabs are some of the most recommended design elements by usability experts, because they are perfect for organizing pages into different sections.
-They are also visually appealing, and remind us of how we organize traditional paper folders.
+Tabs are some of the most recommended design elements by usability experts because they are perfect for organizing pages into different sections.
+They are also visually appealing and remind us of how we organize traditional paper folders.

 With this in mind, Dannon’s team created an alternative version of their pop-up, using two tabs to clearly differentiate between the login section and the form to register for the program.
 Once the design was completed, Dannon set up an A/B test to determine if the alternative version indeed improved the performance of the pop-up and increased conversions.

 The test was active for five months, enough time to try both versions with more than 600,000 users and to obtain a 100% reliability rate on the results.